Gary Kubiak: 2016: Second health scare and stepping down

-Minnesota Vikings (2019–2020)
+Minnesota Vikings assistant head coach (2019–2020)

 After a two-year hiatus, Kubiak expressed interest in returning to coaching.
 Initial reports stated that Kubiak would return to the Broncos coaching staff as offensive coordinator.
-However, the Broncos would surprisingly reverse that decision a few days later due to disagreements with newly-appointed head coach Vic Fangio on the team's potential offensive philosophy and staffing.
-While he had the opportunity to remain on the personnel department, Kubiak decided to leave the organization after a total of 15 seasons with the Denver Broncos.
+However, the Broncos would reverse that decision days later due to disagreements with newly appointed head coach Vic Fangio on the team's potential offensive philosophy and staffing.
+While he had the opportunity to remain on the personnel department, Kubiak decided to leave the organization after spending a total of nearly a quarter century with the Denver Broncos.
 Kubiak also interviewed for the Jacksonville Jaguars' vacant offensive coordinator spot in early 2019, a job that eventually went to John DeFilippo.

 Kubiak would officially announce his return to coaching weeks later, joining Mike Zimmer's staff as an assistant head coach and offensive advisor for the Minnesota Vikings.

 He was promoted to offensive coordinator in 2020 following the departure of Kevin Stefanski, who left to accept the head coaching position of the Cleveland Browns.

-Kubiak's final game as an NFL coach was on January 3, 2021, a 37-35 win over the Detroit Lions.
+Kubiak's final game as an NFL coach was on January 3, 2021, a 37–35 win over the Detroit Lions.
 On January 21, 2021, Kubiak announced that he would be retiring from coaching, after 29 years.

-Administrative career
+Executive career

 Denver Broncos (2017–2018)

 Many expected Kubiak to remain involved in football in a non-coaching capacity after stepping down as head coach.
 He remained in contact with Elway after his retirement, fueling speculation that he would remain involved with the organization.
 Six months after his retirement, Kubiak officially rejoined the Denver Broncos as a Senior Personnel Adviser.
 Basing himself out of his home in Texas, Kubiak would analyze offensive college prospects ahead of the draft and assist in free agency.
-Towards the end of the 2017 NFL season, Elway would promote Kubiak to an "enlarged" role within the front office - third in command behind Elway himself and director of player personnel Matt Russell.
+Towards the end of the 2017 NFL season, Elway would promote Kubiak to an "enlarged" role within the front office – third in command behind Elway himself and director of player personnel Matt Russell.

 Kubiak would eventually leave the position after two years to return to coaching.

+Panthers Wrocław (2022–present)

+In the beginning of 2022, Polish team Panthers Wrocław of the European League of Football acquired the services of Kubiak as a football advisor for players and coaching staff.

 Head coaching record

 Personal life

-Kubiak and his wife, Rhonda, have three sons: Klint, Klay and Klein.
+Kubiak and his wife, Rhonda, have three sons: Klint, Klay, and Klein.
 Klint attended Colorado State University (CSU), where he played safety for the Colorado State Rams football team from 2005 to 2009 and was previously the offensive coordinator for the Minnesota Vikings.
-From 2005–2009, Klay was a quarterback at Colorado State, and is an assistant quarterbacks coach for the San Francisco 49ers.
-Klein played wide receiver for Rice University from 2010–2013 and was the Southwest Area Scout for the Denver Broncos from 2017 to 2018; he is currently an area scout for the Dallas Cowboys.
+From 2007 to 2010, Klay was a quarterback at Colorado State, and is the offensive coordinator for the San Francisco 49ers.
+Klein played wide receiver for Rice University from 2010 to 2013 and was the Southwest Area Scout for the Denver Broncos from 2017 to 2018; he is currently an area scout for the Dallas Cowboys.